 Land Use Policies Applicable to All Land Uses 8.
 Redevelopment and investment in existing developed areas should be encouraged provided that the development does not adversely impact adjoining properties.
+As proposed staff does not believe this proposal sufficiently mitigates potential adverse impacts upon adjoining properties.
+Staff believes impacts mitigations can only be achieved through adherence of staff recommended conditions applied to the proposal.
 Staff believes the construction phase of this project will warrant the greatest deal of attention to assure impact mitigation in order to avoid negative impacts onsite and to the surroundings.
 The construction phase appears to present a period of greatest cause for concern until the site is stabilized and has resulted in a great deal of citizen feedback, study and review of findings, planning and discussion amongst citizens groups, Federal, State, and Local agencies to seek the most favorable outcomes.
 The construction phase poses the greatest challenges for environmental (stormwater, slope stabilization and erosion), emergency management, installation of screening, transportation, zoning building, etc. In order to accommodate a new use as proposed, in the interest of addressing impacts, staff believes the project will be in compliance with County policy through compliance with Federal, State and local environmental regulations and staff recommended special use conditions and the project Generalized Development Plan.
 Project conditions have been identified and recommended to address project impacts and mitigate potential issues that could arise related to the proposal.

 Land Use Policies Applicable to All Land Uses 9.
 Renewable energy generation facilities, such as solar, geothermal, or wind, should be sited and designed to minimize detrimental impacts to neighboring properties, uses, and roadways.
+Compliance with special use conditions as proposed by staff would be necessary to show impacts mitigation consistency.
 In the interest of addressing impacts upon neighboring properties, uses, and roadways staff has sought a wide array of surveys and studies of the subject property, collected citizen concerns and comments, engaged in numerous reviews of the proposal in concert with a variety of State and local agencies with oversight and tasked with protecting the public health, safety and welfare all in the interest of minimizing potential detrimental impacts of the project.
 Staff believes the project will be in compliance with County impact mitigation policy through compliance with staff recommended special use conditions, compliance with Federal, State (example VDOT road requirements) and County regulations, and the project Generalized Development Plan that has been revised throughout the review process in an effort to reduce potential impacts.
 Project conditions have been identified and recommended to address project impacts and mitigate potential issues that could arise related to the proposal.

 Residential Land Use Policies 6.
 The County should encourage the development of agribusiness and tourist related services within the Rural Residential areas.
 These uses should be compatible with the existing development and include bed and breakfast type inns, farmers' markets, campgrounds and resorts.
 The proposed use does not exhibit qualities of an agribusiness or provision of tourist services though the site does provide potential for site visits and/or educational opportunities showcasing solar energy operations that would be complementary on an ancillary level to the chief operations.
 Post construction this project is expected to be low impact.
+As noted in the land use assessment, the proposed land use is considered a complementary land use within rural areas and consistent with Comprehensive Plan Introduction and Vision Guiding Principles and Policies D.7.
+Encourage complementary land uses such as agritourism, agribusiness, and renewable energy generation in agricultural and rural areas.